xaviweise/aaat/_sources/welcome.md

 ## Notebooks

-All the code used for the examples in the book is available in the repo.
-URL: https://github.com/xaviweise/aaat/tree/main/notebooks
+All the code used for the examples in the book is available in the final section of the book.

 ## Citation